Tomte Tummetott and the Fox: Critical response

-According to the Deutsche Film- und Medienbewertung (FBW) Tomte Tummetott and the Fox is a wonderfully filmed Christmas story.
-The characters are made very detailed.
-Everything fits in perfectly in this animated film.
+Deutsche Film- und Medienbewertung (FBW) called Tomte Tummetott and the Fox a wonderfully filmed Christmas story.
+They noted that characters are detailed, and that everything fits in perfectly in this animated film.

-According to Kinofilmwelt.de children, as well as adults, are addressed by this family film which has an amazing Christmas atmosphere.
+Kinofilmwelt.de said that children, as well as adults, are addressed by this family film which has an amazing Christmas atmosphere.

 Flimmo believes the film is characterized by its loving and charming realisation.
 Children in preschool will find it easy to follow the plot in the film, which also can be enjoyed by older children and adults.